 Who says pub crawls have to be expensive?
 These seven pubs make it surprisingly affordable.

 You’ll start off at the top of the city centre at The Fenton – an old-style pub kitted out with classic wood-panelling, a pool table and jukebox.
-Locally sourced beer is the order of the day here, so treat yourself to a pint of Fenton Ale for just £2.20 or Tetley’s for £2.70 a pint.
-Want lager?
-Carlsberg comes in at a mere £2.20.
+Locally sourced beer or cider is the order of the day here, so treat yourself to a pint of house bitter or Tetley’s for around just £3.
+Want a lager?
+You’ll have change out of £3 for a pint of their own house lager.

 The Fenton, 161-165 Woodhouse Lane, Leeds, West Yorkshire, LS2 3ED.